 - Talk about changing habits.
-Going to the bathroom before bed, avoiding caffeinated and salty foods, drinking a little less fluid close to bedtime -- these and similar changes can help your child achieve dry nights, so talk to him about how he can help himself.
+Going to the bathroom before bed, avoiding caffeinated and salty foods, drinking a little less fluid close to bedtime -- these and similar changes can help your child achieve dry nights, so talk to them about how they can help themselves.

 - Be encouraging.
-When your child successfully follows the bedwetting treatment you’ve chosen -- whether he's had a dry night or not -- give him praise and encouragement.
+When your child successfully follows the bedwetting treatment you’ve chosen -- whether they have had a dry night or not -- give them praise and encouragement.

 - Stay low-key.
 After a child wets the bed, be sure to remain calm and positive.

 - Encourage your child to go on sleepovers.
 Your child doesn’t need to miss out.
-With the use of disposable underwear, medication, and the help of other parents, let your child know they can go on sleepovers or away to camp.
+With the use of absorbent pants, medication, and the help of other parents, let your child know they can go on sleepovers or away to camp.

 - Ask if it’s OK to share.
 Many kids don’t mind it if other adults know about their bedwetting -- especially if that adult can help, such as a parent at a sleepover, or a counselor at camp.
 But do check with your child first.

-- Talk to your child about taking part.
+- Talk to your child about taking part in cleaning up.
 Sharing the responsibility of changing and washing the wet sheets helps a child actively tackle the problem of bedwetting.
 Help them with the activity, and praise them for taking part.